Polysulfide: Polysulfide salts and complexes

-The alkali metal polysulfides arise by treatment of a solution of sulfide, e.g. sodium sulfide, with elemental sulfur:
+The alkali metal polysulfides arise by treatment of a solution of the sulfide with elemental sulfur, e.g. sodium sulfide to sodium polysulfide:

 In some cases, these anions have been obtained as organic salts, which are soluble in organic solvents.

 The energy released in the reaction of sodium and elemental sulfur is the basis of battery technology.
 The sodium–sulfur battery and the lithium–sulfur battery require high temperatures to maintain liquid polysulfide and Na+-conductive membranes that are unreactive toward sodium, sulfur, and sodium sulfide.

 Polysulfides are ligands in coordination chemistry.
 Examples of transition metal polysulfido complexes include (C5H5)2TiS5, [Ni(S4)2](2−), and [Pt(S5)3](2−).
 Main group elements also form polysulfides.

 Organic polysulfides

 In commerce, the term "polysulfide" usually refers to a class of polymers with alternating chains of several sulfur atoms and hydrocarbons.
 They have the formula R^{1}S_{n}R^{2}|.
 In this formula n indicates the number of sulfur atoms (or "rank").
 Polysulfide polymers can be synthesized by condensation polymerization reactions between organic dihalides and alkali metal salts of polysulfide anions: